-(b) The methodologies used to construct the index, select the constituents, collect the price
+(b) The methodologies used to construct the index, select the constituents, collect the price data of constituents and rebalance the index.

 Paragraph 6.10(e): What are the methods which a management company may adopt to make the information on the index accessible to investors?